Sometimes I write a short document or letter in Word which I like to be reviewed by someone else first.

 While I could send it as an attachment, I’d rather send the contents of the document in the email itself as it often allows for quicker review and replies for the reviewer.

 Is there a quick way to achieve this?

-To be honest; I first thought this option to be gone as well but there is quite a list of commands in Word 2007 (and also in Word 2010 and Word 2013) which are hidden or otherwise not directly available via a button in the Ribbon layout.
+There is quite a list of commands in Word which are hidden or otherwise not directly available via a button in the Ribbon layout.

-You can still easily use these commands though by adding them to the Quick Access Toolbar (QAT) the following way;
+To use such a hidden command, you can still add it to the Quick Access Toolbar (QAT) the following way;

 - Set the “Choose command from” drop down list to “Commands Not in the Ribbon”.

 - Select “Mail Recipient” and click the button “Add > >”

 - This command used to be called “Send to Mail Recipient”.
 So if you are using an older version of Office, look for that command instead.

 - The command will now show up in the Quick Access Toolbar at the top of your Word window.